-Summer is almost here!
+Summer is here!
 It’s the time we’ve been waiting for, long evenings, warm breezes, and reacquainting ourselves with outdoor pastimes like gardening, beachcombing, and backyard barbeques.

 Cooking outdoors is wonderful because it keeps the heat out of the kitchen; during the carefree days of summer you don't always want to spend a lot of time on meal preparation.
 Sometimes you just want to throw something on the grill, add some easy side dishes, and dine on the back porch.
 So before summer swings into full gear, take stock of your pantry and get it ready for summertime meal planning and entertaining.
 Having a well-stocked summer pantry will make impromptu meals much easier, leaving you more time to relax and enjoy being outside.

 Our Guide to a Well-stocked, Healthy Summer Pantry

 Summertime calls for plenty of cool salads made from fresh, local, organic veggies so you want to have a variety of oils and vinegars for salad vinaigrettes.
 These two ingredients are also the foundation of good marinades for grilled meats and veggies.